ljdoig/ChessBot/README.md

 The above image shows the bot choosing to promote a pawn to a knight, leaving the two knights protecting each other.
 The anticipated sequence shows the chain of mins and maxes that negamaxing produced.

+This project uses the [LibGDX](https://libgdx.com/) game engine to render and process user input.